EmergeTools/fastlane-plugin-emerge/README.md

 ## Usage

+### API Token

-To get started, first obtain an [API token](https://docs.emergetools.com/docs/uploading-basics#obtain-an-api-key) for your organization.
+First obtain an [API token](https://docs.emergetools.com/docs/uploading-basics#obtain-an-api-key) for your organization.
 The API Token is used to authenticate with the Emerge API in each call.
 Our actions will automatically pick up the API key if configured as an `EMERGE_API_TOKEN` environment variable.

 ### Size Analysis